IITKGP

 • Multilingualism and Language Policy

-Dripta Piplai (Mondal) did her PhD at the Centre for Advanced Studies in Linguistics, University of Delhi, in 2015.
-She joined as an Assistant Professor at the Department of Humanities and Social Sciences, Indian Institute of Technology, Kharagpur, in 2018.
-Prior to that, she worked at Jadavpur University, Kolkata, as a Research Associate (2016-2018), as a fellow of the Central Institute of Indian Languages, India (2015-2016), and as a fellow of Wipro Applying Thoughts in Schools (2014-2015).
+Dripta Piplai (Mondal) did her PhD from the Centre for Advanced Studies in Linguistics, University of Delhi, in 2015.
+She joined as an assistant professor at the Department of Humanities and Social Sciences, Indian Institute of Technology, Kharagpur, in 2018.

-Dripta is also interested in the domain of the language-music interface.
-She works on ethnomusicology and language vitality from a viewpoint of Endangered Language Research.
-Another domain of her interest is the discourse of the practice-performance of Tagore songs, which is based on her formal training in Tagore songs since her childhood.
+Dripta is also interested in ethnomusicology and language vitality from the viewpoint of endangered language research.
+Another area of her interest is the discourse surrounding the practice and performance of Tagore songs, which stems from her formal training in these songs since childhood.

 Co-Principal Investigator